micropython/micropython-esp32-ulp/docs/index.rst

 <https://github.com/espressif/binutils-gdb/tree/esp32ulp-elf-2.35>`_) produces.

-micropython-esp32-ulp has been tested on the Unix port of MicroPython and on real ESP32 devices with the chip type ESP32D0WDQ6 (revision 1) without SPIRAM.
+micropython-esp32-ulp has been tested on the Unix port of MicroPython and on real ESP32 devices with the chip type ESP32D0WDQ6 (revision 1) without SPIRAM as well as ESP32-S2 (ESP32-S2FH4) and ESP32-S3 (ESP32-S3R8) devices.

 Consult the Github Actions `workflow definition file </.github/workflows/run_tests.yaml>`_ for how to run the different tests.